 Promoting Education Through High School BBQ Teams

-The High School BBQ Cookers Association is an educational organization that preserves and promotes bbq education and cook offs.
+The High School BBQ Cookers Association is a 501(c)(3) non profit educational organization that preserves and promotes bbq education and cook offs.
 This is done through State High School BBQ Championships, Regional State cook offs, and various community and youth-oriented programs and events around bbq.
 The High School BBQ Cookers Association goal is to enrich the lives of our student cookers through bbq cook offs, promoting family values, life skills, character development, educational events and scholarships while establishing strict guide lines and academic standards that will allow our student cooks to excel in the classroom and in their community while achieving their educational goals and dreams.
 All revenue generated is reinvested into various educational programs, cook offs, and scholarships.
 The High School BBQ Cookers Association is true and committed to its mission of supporting Youth, Vocational Education, Agriculture, and Community.